showyourwork/showyourwork/docs/faqs.rst

 By default, ``showyourwork`` expects figure scripts to be Python ``.py`` scripts.
 Other languages are also supported, but users must provide explicit instructions on how to produce figures from the corresponding figure scripts.
-See the :doc:`custom` page for details on how to get ``showyourwork`` to recognize non-Python scripts.
+See the :doc:`custom` page and the :ref:`config_scripts` keyword for details on how to get ``showyourwork`` to recognize non-Python scripts.

 Can I nest figure scripts inside folders?